 The new 220-bed infirmary, then part of the Hull Workhouse, was handed over to the British Government to receive injured military personnel from the front line after war was declared within days of its official opening.

-To mark the centenary of the end of World War One, Hull and East Yorkshire Hospitals NHS Trust is releasing photographs of a royal visit by King George and Queen Mary in 1917.
+To mark the centenary of the end of World War One, Hull University Teaching Hospitals NHS Trust is releasing photographs of a royal visit by King George and Queen Mary in 1917.

 Hospital archivist Mike Pearson said: “The hospital played an important role in the history of the nation, long before the creation of the NHS.